LeTurt/turtlegod/cryptonote_notes.md

 # varint

-So the data types mentioned something called varint.
+What is varint in the datatypes?
 This comes up in different ways in many places of the protocol.
 It stands for var-int, or I guess varying length integer.
 There are two different encodings the CN code uses for this.
 First is the *P2P* varint, as I like to call it.
 The second is the *CN* varint, again, just my choise of name.
 Just think of them as names, that's all.